yanshow/Resistant/README.md

 # Resistant

-This repository is for source code of "Resistant: Desensitizing Graph Neural Networks Against Adversarial Attacks".
+This repository is for source code of "A Generic Framework for Graph Neural Networks Against Adversarial Attacks".

 ## Environment